equinix-labs/github-runner-on-equinix-metal-workshop/docs/parts/part2.md

 <!-- See https://squidfunk.github.io/mkdocs-material/reference/ -->
-# Part 2: Setup a Github Self-hosted runner
+# Part 2: Fork a Repo and Deploy a Server

+In this steps we'll be getting familiar with GitHub Actions.
+If it's your first time using GitHub Actions take a few minutes to flip through their [documentation](https://docs.github.com/en/actions).

 ## Steps

-### 1. Fork metal-cli to your own github
+### 1. Fork the `metal-cli` repo to your own GitHub namespace

-For this workshop, we'll be making a copy of the Equinix Metal CLI code repository to create and test our runners.
+For this workshop, we'll be making a copy of the Equinix Metal CLI code repository, [`metal-cli`](https://github.com/equinix/metal-cli), to create and test our runners.
 You could use your own code repository if you already have one.
 If you do, you can skip this step.

 Click on this link "[Fork Metal CLI](https://github.com/equinix/metal-cli/fork)" and fork a copy to your own Github account.

 ### 2. Disable the actions on your fork of metal-cli

-Go to your fork of metal-cli and click on 'Settings' -> 'Actions' -> 'Runners' and disable the actions for now.
+Go to your fork of the `metal-cli` repo and click on **Settings** > **Actions** > **Runners** and disable the actions for now.

 ![Disable Actions Screenshot](../images/disable-actions.png)

 ### 3. Deploy a new machine on Equinix Metal

+We'll also need a server to run the actions on, in this step we provision a Ubuntu 22.04 server on Equinix Metal, through the CLI.

 ```sh
 metal device create -p $METAL_PROJECT_ID -P c3.medium.x86 -m da -H github-runner-test -O ubuntu_22_04